“As an Amazon Associate, I earn from qualifying purchases.”

 The issue comes with patience and focus.
 You won’t pay attention for a second, and it burns immediately.
 It happened to all of us.

-So how come that rice cookers do it every time perfectly without you watching over it or even being present?
+So how come rice cookers do it every time perfectly without you watching over it or even being present?

 In simple terms, a rice cooker is watching over the cooking process for you.
 All rice cookers have some sensors.
 In most cases, heat-based ones switch the heating off when the temperature rises over a certain amount.

 That’s it.
 That’s the whole magic.

 So we have the basics down, now let’s get to a nitty-gritty explanation of the whole thing.

 Rice cooking in detail